-50. A style manual is a collection of rules and regulations that editors get tired of repeating to authors.
+51. A style manual is a collection of rules and regulations that editors get tired of repeating to authors.
 The answers to most questions can be found here.
 The AMA Manual of Style has been adopted as the official style manual of the American Physical Therapy Association and, therefore, for the School of Physical Therapy.

-51. Structure is only half the battle.
+52. Structure is only half the battle.
 Grammar and style are equally important.

-52. Numbers appearing at the beginning of a sentence, title, or subheading should be spelled out.
+53. Numbers appearing at the beginning of a sentence, title, or subheading should be spelled out.
 Numbers greater than nine can use Arabic numerals with the previous exceptions.
 Numbers nine and under should be spelled out.

-53. Appendices are discouraged by AMA style.
+54. Appendices are discouraged by AMA style.
 However, this is in reference to publication.
 You may include appendices if the material is an adjunct to the text.
 An example might be a survey instrument.

-54. Commas should be used to separate three or more elements in a series and should be used before the conjunction and the final item.
+55. Commas should be used to separate three or more elements in a series and should be used before the conjunction and the final item.

-55. Em dashes are used to indicate an interruption or break in thought in a sentence.
+56. Em dashes are used to indicate an interruption or break in thought in a sentence.

-56. Gender neutral language should be used when appropriate.
+57. Gender neutral language should be used when appropriate.
 Try to word sentences so that you avoid the use of "he and/or she."

-57. Abbreviations should be limited to internationally approved and accepted units of measure and well-recognized clinical and technical terms and symbols.
+58. Abbreviations should be limited to internationally approved and accepted units of measure and well- recognized clinical and technical terms and symbols.

-58. When you use the words "however" or "therefore" in the middle of a sentence and the phrases before and after could stand alone as complete sentences, place a semicolon before the "however" and a comma after it.
+59. When you use the words "however" or "therefore" in the middle of a sentence and the phrases before and after could stand alone as complete sentences, place a semicolon before the "however" and a comma after it.
 If one or both phrases are not complete sentences, place a comma before and after the "however".

-59. Go to the library and peruse various articles and theses - this is a great way to examine evidence of these writing tips!
+60. Go to the library and peruse various articles and theses - this is a great way to examine evidence of these writing tips!

 These writing tips compiled and presented by the faculty of the School of Physical Therapy, Texas State University-San Marcos.
-May 1997, Revised July 1998, Revised June 2001, May 2004 for the purpose of.
+May 1997, Revised July 1998, Revised June 2001, May 2004.

-Attachment #3 Student Records Release Form
+Attachment #3 Student Records Release Form (for student use when needed)

-I,, give consent to the School of Health Administration to release the following information contained in my educational record.
-This information is to be provided to
+I, \\\\\, give consent to the School of Health Administration to release the following information contained in my educational record.
+This information is to be provided to for the purpose of\\\\\